 A RIF formatted files should follow the following principles:

-These names adhere to certain naming conventions given below;x
+These names adhere to certain naming conventions given below;x, the conditioning

 |